 BATTLE OF THE CLOUDS: GOOGLE CLOUD Vs AMAZON WEB SERVICES Vs MICROSOFT AZURE :-

 Cloud computing , the IT paradigm, allows the users to upload the data to the cloud and pay only as per the usage.
 Google Cloud, Amazon Web Services, Microsoft Azure are among the top cloud hosting providers.
 Let us discuss and find out, the flavour of IaaS (Infrastructure as a Service) public cloud provided by these three giant vendors, which the user needs.

 Amazon’s product is named Elastic Block Store (EBS).
-Throughput Optimized or Cold HDD, which are traditional magnetic, spinning-disk offerings; General Purpose SSD are next-generation drives and Provisioned IOPS SSD, which Amazon says are designed for latency-sensitive transactional workloads.Azure’s block storage offering is called Managed Disks and comes in standard or premium with the latter based on SSDs.Google’s version is named Persistent Disks (PDs), which come in a standard or SSD option.
+While cold HDD or Throughput Optimized are traditional magnetic, spinning-disk offerings, General Purpose SSD are next-generation drives and Provisioned IOPS SSD, which according to Amazon are designed for latency-sensitive transactional workloads.
+Managed Disks, Azure’s block storage offering comes in standard or premium with the latter based on SSDs while Persistent Disks (PDs) is offered by as Google’s version that come in a standard or SSD option.

 +971 55 537 8122